-Harris et al. (2008) noted that their results for relative effectiveness6 of conversion of SDA to EPA, when calculated based on changes in erythrocyte levels, were lower than those reported in James et al. (2003) (16.6% vs 30%7).
+Harris et al. (2008) noted that their results for relative effectiveness10 of conversion of SDA to EPA, based on changes in levels of EPA in erythrocytes, were lower than those reported in James et al. (2003) (16.6% vs $30\%^{11}$).
 Lemke et al. (2010) reported a similar conversion of dietary SDA to EPA in erythrocyte membranes (17.1%) to that of Harris et al. (2008).

 Harris and colleagues (2008) considered that several factors might be contributing to the differences observed between their study and the James et al. (2003) study: different chemical forms of SDA, the difference in study duration, or the types of subjects included.
 Another possible explanation is that each of the classes of fatty acids can interfere with the metabolism of the other.
 For example, an excess of omega-6 PUFAs in the diet can reduce the metabolism of omega-3 PUFAs (Jones and Kubow, 2006).
-As James et al. (2003) attempted to minimise linoleic acid intake, an omega-6 PUFA, this may explain the higher conversion rates experienced in this study compared with Harris et al. (2008) who did not control for fatty acid intake, except to recommend avoidance of fatty fish and Lemke et al. (2010) who recommended a reduction in usual fat intake.
+As James et al. (2003) attempted to minimise linoleic acid intake, an omega-6 PUFA, this may explain the higher conversion rates found in this study.
+Harris et al. (2008) did not control for intake of fatty acids, except to recommend avoidance of fatty fish, and Lemke et al. (2010) simply recommended a reduction in usual fat intake.

 Table 3 summarises the study design differences between the three studies.
 The comparison suggests that gender and BMI, in addition to the form of SDA and control of omega-6 intake, may influence the relative effectiveness of conversion of SDA to EPA.
-The other two RCTs (Wu et al., 1999; Miles et al., 2004) did not report results for relative effectiveness of conversion of SDA to EPA
+Two of the RCTs (Wu et al., 1999; Miles et al., 2004) did not report results for relative effectiveness of conversion of SDA to EPA